Yakuza 0: Development

 The game was first announced in a special Yakuza event on 24 August 2014, together with a trailer.
-Thirty most popular AV idols, as voted by fans in an earlier poll, were also announced to make cameo appearances in the game, with the top 10 having more significant roles (the top five would appear as the highest tier hostesses in the cabaret club minigame).
+Thirty most popular AV idols, as voted by fans in an earlier poll, were also announced to make anachronistic cameo appearances in the game, with the top 10 having more significant roles (the top five would appear as the highest tier hostesses in the cabaret club minigame).
 A Chinese-language localization of the game was announced in 2014 and eventually released in Asia in May 2015.
 Shonan no Kaze performed the game's main theme and ending theme, "Bubble" (バブル) and "Kurenai" (紅, Crimson) respectively; these songs were not licensed for the English release and were instead replaced by original instrumental tracks.
+This was due to the licensing issues.

 Sega wanted to make Majima stand out from Kiryu, as the two share the role of protagonists.
 Sega described Kiryu as a "straight man trait – tough but honorable and keeps to himself a bit" implying little difficulty in writing him.
 Through this game and the remake of the first game, Kiwami, the relationship between Kiryu and Majima is explored further than in the first game of the franchise, most notably because of changes to Majima's characterization and his views on Kiryu's actions, with the two being friends and enemies simultaneously.
 Yakuza 0 also showed a part of Kiryu's story that Sega wanted players to know before Yakuza 6.
 Kiryu's traits in Yakuza 0 were specifically changed to a "loose-cannon hot-head" to the point long time fans would be surprised by his actions.
-However, chief Masayoshi Yokoyama stated the character would mature across the storyline.
+However, chief producer Masayoshi Yokoyama stated the character would mature across the storyline.
 The goal of the localization team was to make Majima and Kiryu more likeable, although Strichart believed Kiryu was more popular than Majima in Western countries.
 Despite Kiryu's fame, Sato noted that players ended up enjoying Majima far more in the franchise.